Dade Phelan: 2024 election

 On February 10, 2024, Phelan was censured by the Texas Republican Party for the impeachment of Texas Attorney General Ken Paxton.
 During the 2024 Republican primary, Phelan was endorsed by former Texas governor Rick Perry.
 He faced a primary challenge by David Covey, the former Republican Chairman of Orange County.
 Covey was endorsed by attorney general Paxton, lieutenant governor Dan Patrick, and former U.S. President Donald Trump.
 As no candidate received a majority of the vote in the first round, a runoff election was held.
 Phelan won the primary by 50.7% to Covey's 49.3%.

 Phelan ran unopposed in the 2024 general election.
 After the election, he announced he would not seek a third term as Speaker of the House.

-Child pornography
+Artificial intelligence

 During the 2025 Texas state legislative session, Phelan emphasized the urgency of Texas Senate Bill 20 to deal with A.I. and child pornography, adding that they need to "put some guardrails on it to where the public is being taken care of."
 The law creates new criminal offenses for those who possess, promote, or view visual material deemed obscene, which is said to depict a child, whether it is an actual person, animated or cartoon depiction, or an image of someone created through computer software or artificial intelligence.